openjdk/guide/src/index.md

 Fix was pushed while main bug was targeted to 'N+1'.
 Reset the main bug to fixed in 'N' and copied the Robo Duke entry here.
 ~~~
    * Reset the _main_ bug 'Fix Version/s' from 'N+1' to 'N'.
-   * Resolve the _main_ bug as "Fixed" in build "team" or in build "master" depending on where the fix was pushed.
+   * Resolve the _main_ bug as "Fixed" in build "team" or in build "master" depending on where the fix was pushed - or to an actual build number if the change has already made it to a promoted build (look in the _backport_ bug if you are unsure).
 Pushes to 'openjdk/jdk' are fixed in build "master" and pushes to project repositories are fixed in build "team".

 ## Resolved - Incomplete